glbala87/ELLA_tool/docs/technical/README.md

 ## Command line interface (ella-cli)

 Most admin tasks in ELLA are handled using the ELLA command line interface (ella-cli).
 This is located in `bin/ella-cli`, but should be available in `$PATH` if you use a Docker image.
-For available options, [Production tasks using the ella-cli](/technical/production-tasks.md) or type `ella-cli --help`.
+For available options, see [Production tasks using the ella-cli](/technical/production-tasks.md) or type `ella-cli --help`.